FISH/ESRM 447: Watershed Ecology & Management

 Course handouts, lectures, and the primary literature will be the dominant source of information.
 There is no required textbook but students may find it useful to look at a copy of “River Ecology and Management: Lessons from the Pacific Coastal Ecoregion” 1998 edited by Naiman and Bilby.

-You can find a set of suggested readings here.
-These are not required but for you to use as additional reference as needed.
+You can find a set of strongly suggested readings here.
+These are not required, but given the online format of the course additional references are likely needed.

 Evaluation & Grading